 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Banana Bread Muffins are so easy to make!
-They’re moist and soft and perfect for breakfast or a snack – they freeze great!
-They’re loaded with banana flavor and nuts for the best banana muffins you’ll ever have!
+They’re moist and soft and perfect for breakfast or a snack – they freeze great.
+This is my favorite banana bread recipe in muffin form – perfect for grab and go – with nuts or without – your choice!

 muffin in brown liner in a stack of 2